A year after she resisted marriage at 14, Shapla is still happy at school

 A year ago we met Shapla, a 14-year-old Bangladeshi girl who used the lessons she'd learned from VSO ICS youth volunteers to convince her dad not to marry her off to a 37-year-old man.

 Shapla and her parents live in Durgapur in the northwest of Bangladesh.
-Despite the country having gradually raised the legal marriage age from 12 to 18 in a series of Acts, three quarters of girls of girls who live in rural communities like Shapla's are married off before the age of 16.
+Despite the country having gradually raised the legal marriage age from 12 to 18 in a series of Acts, three quarters of girls who live in rural communities like Shapla's are married off before the age of 16.

 Shapla was 14 when she learned that her father was planning to marry her off to a 37-year-old man.
 Her father says: